Soccer-Luis Enrique to leave Barcelona at end of season

 The coach was reported to be on the brink of dismissal in January 2015 due to his rocky relationship with Lionel Messi after leaving the Argentine talisman out of the starting line-up.

-While he has overseen spectacular football, fired by the prolific attacking partnership of Messi, Neymar and Luis Suarez, he has been criticised for abandoning the team's style of play perfected by Guardiola which was geared around controlled possession in midfield.
+While he has overseen spectacular football, fired by the prolific attacking partnership of Messi, Neymar and Luis Suarez, Luis Enrique has been criticised for abandoning the team's style of play perfected by Guardiola which was geared around controlled possession in midfield.

 He bore the brunt of criticism for the harrowing defeat by PSG which has left Barca on the brink of their earliest elimination from the Champions League in a decade.

-Luis Enrique said he had become exhausted from the constant pressure that comes with the Barca job and needed time out to recover.
+Luis Enrique said he had become exhausted from the constant pressure that comes with the Barca job and needed time out to recover, echoing Guardiola's words when he stepped down in 2012.

-"In my work I am constantly looking for solutions and that means I get no time to rest, I need to rest and that's my main motive for leaving," he added.
+"In my work I am constantly looking for solutions and that means I get no time to rest, I need to rest and that's my main motive for leaving," he said.

-"I'd like to show my gratitude to the club for the confidence they have shown in me throughout my career."